InCommon and Azure AD - The Multilateral Federation Challenge

 Some campuses lack the internal staffing resources to run such projects in-house.
 To address that challenge, Cirrus Identity offers a cloud-hosted and fully managed Bridge solution.
 The Cirrus Bridge addresses the mismatches between Federation expectations and Azure AD capabilities.
 With the Cirrus Bridge, universities can use Azure AD as their primary IdP and participate in InCommon/eduGAIN.
 Because the Bridge is a managed service, universities don't have to allocate much IT resource to the service, and can focus on other priorities.

 The Cirrus Bridge is registered as an application in Azure AD and as an IdP in InCommon.
 Using local and metadata driven policy, it can translate, transform and filter attribute data that comes from Azure AD into the desired format needed by federation applications.
 The Cirrus Bridge supports REFEDS Research and Scholarship attribute release, as well as REFEDS MFA AuthN Context.
-In our current service, once the Bridge is set up in the Azure AD Portal, all federation apps appear as a single Bridge app in Azure AD.
-In development is our next release which will allow customers to bridge specific federation apps to specific Azure AD apps and thereby take advantage of even more of the Azure AD features they love (reporting, access policy, etc) with federation applications.
+The Cirrus Bridge also supports conditional access rules configured in Azure AD.

 Visit our site to learn more about Cirrus Identity and our services to support registration with identity federations.